hughdbrown/pokemon/README.md

 Python scripts to scale graphics and pave them within a grid.
 Useful for making Pokemon-like cards with 5:7 aspect ratio.

 # Programs
+Each of these programs puts JPEG into a 3x3 grid and produces a PNG file.
+The resulting file, when printed, can be easily cut into 9 cards.

 1. pokemon-grid.py
 The original.
-Puts JPEG into a 3x3 grid and produces a PNG file.
-The resulting file, when printed, can be easily cut into 9 cards.
 2. pokemon-grid-horizontal.py
 A quick modification to deal with images that have an aspect ratio that is too wide.
 3. openai-pokemon-grid.py
 An interactive program created by OpenAI from a prompt.
 In theory, this makes it easier to iterate on code changes.
+The typical usage is:
+- run the program
+- load a JPEG file
+- create a 3x3 grid which is 373px by 521px
+- rotate 90 degrees
+- save the new PNG file (give a name for the file when prompted)
+- quit

 # OpenAI prompt to create program